After air strike, Israeli minister warns against arms shipments to Hezbollah

 “I can‘t, of course, relate to reports about the Israel Defence Forces’ attack in Syria, but regardless, Israel’s position is clear: Smuggling arms to Hezbollah is a red line in our eyes,” Intelligence Minister Israel Katz told Army Radio.

-Syria’s Foreign Ministry called on the United Nations Security Council to condemn Israel’s attack, state-run SANA news agency reported.

-The Foreign Ministry asked the Security Council to take “strict and immediate” measures to stop such Israeli attacks, it said, adding that the strike hit a copper factory in the industrial town of Hisya, 35 km (21 miles) south of Homs and 112 km (70 miles) north of Damascus.
-The statement did not give details of any casualties.
+The Syrian commander told Reuters that Israeli planes had hit a copper factory in the industrial town of Hisya, 35 km (21 miles) south of Homs and 112 km (70 miles) north of Damascus.
+The commander did not give details of any casualties.

 The Syrian Observatory for Human Rights, a Britain-based organisation that reports on the war, said the air strike had targeted a military installation.